Reproduced with kind permission of Group B Strep Support

-Currently the best way of knowing which women carry GBS in labour is through testing for GBS at 35-37 weeks of pregnancy – using sensitive enriched culture method (ECM) tests.
+Currently the best way of knowing which women carry GBS in labour is through testing for GBS at 35-37 weeks of pregnancy – using sensitive enriched culture medium (ECM) tests.
 As recommended by Group B Strep Support (GBSS.org.uk).
 If positive, then preventative measures can minimise the risk of transmission to the child.
 Intravenous antibiotics given in labour to women whose babies are at higher risk of developing GBS infection have been proven to dramatically reduce that risk.

 Sadly, the NHS do not routinely test pregnant women for GBS.

 Laboratory testing is the only way in which GBS carriage can be reliably identified.

 Knowing the result of a test sensitive for GBS test is always good news.
 If it’s negative within 5 weeks of delivery, then it’s hugely unlikely the baby will develop GBS infection.
 If it’s positive, although it does mean that the baby is at a raised risk of developing GBS infection, it also means that – as the GBS carriage has been identified – simple, straightforward steps can be taken which have been proven to be extremely effective at minimising that risk.

 In the UK, three different tests for GBS carriage may be used and it is important to know which is being offered.

 - Polymerase Chain Reaction ( PCR) method